KfirLankry/Mardi-Gras/README.md

 # Mardi Gras - New Orleans.
 This is My first project from Hackeru Dev course.
 I have been challenged to create a full (5 pages) website that represents "Mardi Gras" festival / holyday in New Orleans.

+- Quiz section was developed in Javascript Vanilla.
-Web colors, fonts, logo, and content were given in advance.
+- Web colors, fonts, logo, and content were given in advance.

 #### Introduction
 Mardi Gras is a festive day celebrated in New orleans on Shrove Tuesday, which marks the close of the pre-Lenten season.